-In the current economic climate when interest rates are so low, savings growth may be minimal, so you might want to weigh up the benefits of saving against other options for your spare cash.
+In an economic climate when interest rates are low, savings growth may be minimal, so you might want to weigh up the benefits of saving against other options for your spare cash.
 But bear in mind that once interest rates start to rise, any lump sum you have saved will grow faster.
 In the mean time, it’s particularly important for savers to shop around, to find the best deals to maximise returns.

 Get into the habit of saving and you will find that putting away a little money regularly soon mounts up, and grows thanks to the interest it accumulates (even little by little!)

 Savings accounts can provide a great way to gradually build a lump sum, for a particular purchase or just as insurance for the future to give you peace of mind.
 Once you are earning a sufficient amount and have paid off any costly debts, think about starting to save.

 Start by building up a fund for emergencies, such as car repairs or replacing household items.

 MoneyHelper recommends having about 3 months’ essential outgoings readily available in an Easy Access savings account, where you can get at your money quickly if you need to.